Managing Your Imported Bank Transactions

 - Post Transactions: When you click “Post Transactions,” you will see a Transactions Summary page, showing the date, description, and debits and credits for the transaction.
 If needed, you can void this journal entry right away from this page.

 Viewing Posted Transactions

-Go to Reports > Accounting > Activity by Account.
+Go to Reports > Accounting > Financial Reports > General Ledger.
 You can now see the imported bank transactions posted as journal entries.

-If you decide later you want to void a journal entry that you have previously accepted, you can do this from your Activity by Account report, and click “View Details.”
+If you decide later you want to void a journal entry that you have previously accepted, you can do this from your General Ledger report, by clicking the “gear icon.”